GBeuneker/Inkdier/_posts/llustrations/2019-08-26-Illustration-17.md

 ---

 It is famous for the elaborate nature of its distinctive markings, which have led people to comment that it appears to have been painted by Picasso!
-It even has a face (right above its own face)!
+It even seems a face has been painted, namely right above its own face!